Godsheritage/Godsheritage/README.md

 <h1 align="center">Hello 👋, My Name is Godsheritage</h1>
-<h3 align="center">I am a Front-end focused developer with experience working with: HTML5, CSS3, Javascript, and React .I also work with WordPress and its customised themes, in my spare time i put my creative mind to task with some UI/UX designing as i have a flare for design.
+<h3 align="center">I am a Front-end focused developer with experience working with: HTML5, CSS3, Javascript, and React .I also work with WordPress and its customised themes, in my spare time i put my creative mind to task with by messing around with some wireframes.
 You can check out my Linkedn at: https://www.linkedin.com/in/godsheritage-adeoye</h3>

 - 🔭 I’m currently working on **My Portfolio**

-- 👨‍💻 All of my projects are available at [www.https://godsheritage.guru](www.https://godsheritage.guru)
+- 👨‍💻 All of my projects are available here

 - 📫 How to reach me **Adeoyegodsheritage@gmail.com**